josp70/nlptown_bert-base-multilingual-uncased-sentiment/README.md

 # bert-base-multilingual-uncased-sentiment

-This a bert-base-multilingual-uncased model finetuned for sentiment analysis on product reviews in six languages: English, Dutch, German, French, Spanish and Italian.
+This is a bert-base-multilingual-uncased model finetuned for sentiment analysis on product reviews in six languages: English, Dutch, German, French, Spanish, and Italian.
 It predicts the sentiment of the review as a number of stars (between 1 and 5).

-This model is intended for direct use as a sentiment analysis model for product reviews in any of the six languages above, or for further finetuning on related sentiment analysis tasks.
+This model is intended for direct use as a sentiment analysis model for product reviews in any of the six languages above or for further finetuning on related sentiment analysis tasks.

 ## Training data